suborbital/docs/website/docs/e2-core/e2-core-api/graphql-client.md

 # GraphQL client

-You can use the `graphql` namespace of the Runnable API to make GraphQL queries from your Runnable code.
+You can use the `graphql` namespace of the SE2 module API to make GraphQL queries from your SE2 module code.
 GraphQL is a common way of exposing external APIs, and makes connecting to external services very straightforward.

 <Tabs groupId="reactr-language">